chatgptuk/Real-US-Address-Generator/README.md

-# Real US Address Generator
+# Real US and Canadian Address Generator

 This is a simple web application that generates random real US addresses, names, genders, and phone numbers.
 You can also specify a state to generate addresses from that particular state.